Ellior2/Ellior2.github.io/_posts/2017-3-11-NMDS-analysis.md

 ### NMDS in R using Vegan

-I am using non-metric multidimensional scaling to understand how the replicates differ.
+I am using non-metric multidimensional (NMDS) to examine similarity between technical replicates using the vegan and raster packages in R.

 First I took the Abacus_output.tsv file, imported it into Excel and removed all columns except: